 Sunshine and Vitamin D

-- Helps prevents autoimmune disease, such as MS, Lupus, etc.
+5. Helps prevent autoimmune disease, such as MS, Lupus, etc.

-- Improves muscle strength, increases our tolerance to stress, increases sex hormones, energy and endurance.
+7. Helps increase muscle strength, tolerance to stress, sex hormones, energy and endurance.

 Scientific researchers have assembled data showing that autoimmune diseases and cancer are largely absent from areas close to the equator.
 These scientists believe that this is because the angle of the sun is more direct near the equator and therefore stimulates a comparatively much larger production of Vitamin D in the human body than in areas further from the equator.

-There is so much scientific evidence documenting the essential roles of Vitamin D in supporting our health that for one to not ensure optimal intake of Vitamin D is foolhardy.
+There is so much scientific evidence documenting the essential health roles of Vitamin D, showing that ill health corresponds to low levels of Vitamin D that for one to not ensure optimal intake of Vitamin D is foolhardy.
 Going without Vitamin D for an extended period of time will result in cellular membrane damage that is not easily undone.
 Truly, an ounce of prevention is worth a pound of cure.

-Optimum serum Vitamin D levels are between 125 to 200 nanomoles per liter, or 50 to 80 nanograms per milliliter (depending on the reporting measurement being used).
+There are two measuring systems for reporting Vitamin D levels in the body.
+With the first method, optimum serum Vitamin D levels are between 125 to 200 nanomoles per liter, and with the second scale, 50 to 80 nanograms per milliliter.

-Lifeguards and farmers have average serum Vitamin D levels of 165 and 130 nanomoles, respectively.
-But, the rest of us in North America and Europe are almost always below 75 nanomoles per liter.
-In fact, the majority of North Americans and Europeans are below 40 nanomoles per liter and a significant number are below 30 nanomoles per liter.
+Using the first measuring scale, lifeguards and farmers have average serum Vitamin D levels of 165 and 130 nanomoles, respectively (66 ng/ml and 52 ng/ml in the second scale).
+But, the rest of us in North America and Europe are almost always below 75 nanomoles per liter (or 30 ng/ml).
+In fact, the majority of North Americans and Europeans are below 40 nanomoles per liter (10 ng/ml) and a very significant number are below 20 nanomoles per liter.

 We recommend that everyone read one or more of the Vitamin D reference articles listed at the end of this page.
 You may be astounded by what you learn.

-Unfortunately, some people may think that they are getting enough Vitamin D through the diet, but the truth is that sunshine and supplements are far more effective.
+Unfortunately, some people may think that they are getting enough Vitamin D through the diet, but the truth is that sunshine and supplements are far required.
+Food is deficient as shown in the below chart.

 Food